 David B. Larson Memorial Lecture

-The 18th Annual David B. Larson Memorial Lecture will be held Thursday, March 11, 2021.
-The speaker will be Ellen Idler, Ph.D., Director, Religion and Public Health Collaborative, and Professor, Departments of Sociology and Epidemiology, Emory University in Atlanta, Georgia.
+The 20th Annual David B. Larson Memorial Lecture will be held Monday, March 28, 2022.
+The speaker will be Tyler VanderWeele, Ph.D., the John L. Loeb and Frances Lehman Loeb Professor of Epidemiology in the Departments of Epidemiology and Biostatistics at the Harvard T.H.
+Chan School of Public Health, and Director of the Human Flourishing Program and Co-Director of the Initiative on Health, Religion and Spirituality at Harvard University.
 The title, location and time of the lecture are listed below.
 All are welcome and no reservation is required.
 Contact Dr. Koenig (Harold.Koenig@duke.edu) for more information.

 Duke University Hospital North, Rm 2001